Akin81/CAR-SPECIFICATIONS-AND-ANALYSIS-IN-PYTHON/README.md

 DATA CLEANING AND EVALUATION

-Data cleaning believed to be the most important part of data analysis.
-To avoid garbage in garbage out. dataset must be thoroughly cleaned to avoid inconsistency and errors in decision making. as a result, the following cleaning steps were carried out on the dataset with the use of Pandas library.
+Data cleaning believed to be the most important part of data analysis in order to avoid garbage in garbage out. dataset must be thoroughly cleaned to avoid inconsistency and errors in decision making. as a result, the following cleaning steps were carried out on the dataset with the use of Pandas library.

 After checking the dataset info, description, shape and all. the null value was checked to ascertain the number of missing values and what to do correct it.
 Using isnull().sum shows a couple missing values, which were replaced by the isnai().mean to carry out further analysis.